 - Always ask if a voter with a disability needs assistance before you help. - Since each person and situation is unique, the best advice is to ask the voter with a disability: - If they would like assistance, and - The best way you can assist them. - o It is the person's right to choose whether to accept assistance. - Speak directly to the voter and not "about" the voter to a person who may have accompanied them to the polling place. - Do not speak louder to a voter who has a visible disability.
 Just because someone may have a physical disability, please do not assume there are other disabilities as well. - Be aware about your physical contact with a voter.
-They may have: - o Heightened sensitivity to physical contact, or - Balance issues that may be thrown off even with the most well-intended contact. - The voter with a disability is a person first.
+They may have: - Heightened sensitivity to physical contact, or - Balance issues that may be thrown off even with the most well-intended contact. - The voter with a disability is a person first.
 When you need to refer to a voter with a disability, use Person First Language.
-Example: Voter with a learning disability. - Have a large pen on hand for those individuals who may have difficulty gripping. - If needed, you may use writing materials like a dry erase board or pen/paper to assist with communication. - If possible, do not place the voter registration table directly in front of a window or light source.
+Example: Voter with a learning disability. - Have a large pen on hand for those individuals who may have difficulty gripping. - If needed, you may use writing materials like a dry erase board or pen/paper to assist with communication. - If possible, do not place the voter registration table directly in front of a window or light source. - Allow a voter with a disability to sit down instead of standing in a long line to vote. - Allow a voter with a disability to bring a service animal into the polling place even if the location has a no-pets policy. - Allow a voter with a disability who needs assistance to have their companion with them in the voting booth. - Modify other voting policies, practices, or procedures when such modifications are necessary to avoid discrimination based on a voter's disability.